shib1111111/MovieMaven/README.md

 ## Contributing

-We welcome contributions to enhance QuikChat.
+We welcome contributions to enhance MovieMaven.
 Feel free to open issues or submit pull requests.

 ## License